 • It is an excellent Spring module for developing online applications.

-• Spring Application class offers an easy way to bootstrap a Spring application that can be started from the main method.
+• The Spring Application class offers an easy way to bootstrap a Spring Application that can be started from the primary method.

 • Spring Boot utilizes application events and listeners to handle various tasks.
 It enables us to build factory files to add listeners.